sidneynakatani/shinzou/README.md

 # Shinzou

-Project to study about heart frequency using sensor.
+Project to study heart frequency using sensor.

 To see the sensor working, click on [Youtube link](https://www.youtube.com/watch?v=foVsz0fS2Q4)